American School of Barcelona: Overview

 The American School of Barcelona (ASB) is a private, non-profit, coeducational day school for students aged 3 to 18, located in the greater Barcelona metropolitan area.
 It was the first and remains the largest trilingual school in the region.
 ASB offers a university preparatory curriculum that enables graduates to access American, Spanish, and international universities.

 ASB is accredited by the Middle States Association of Colleges and Schools and the International Baccalaureate Organization (IBO).
 It is officially recognized in Spain as a Centro Extranjero (foreign school) by both the Generalitat de Catalunya and the Spanish Ministry of Education.
-The school receives support from the U.S. Department of State’s Office of Overseas Schools and is a member of the Mediterranean Association of International Schools (MAIS) and the European Council of International Schools (ECIS).
-It also participates in the Atlantic Mediterranean Activities Conference (AMAC), a regional sports league, and maintains strong ties with other international schools in Spain.
+The school receives support from the U.S. Department of State’s Office of Overseas Schools and is a member of the European Council of International Schools (ECIS).
+It also participates in the European Sports Conference (ESC), a regional sports league (IBERIA), and maintains strong ties with other international schools in Spain and the Mediterrenean.

 All students graduate with an American high school diploma.
 Many also pursue the Co-validation Program, which prepares them for the Spanish university entrance exams.
 A majority of students opt for the International Baccalaureate (IB) Diploma Programme, which grants access to universities in Spain and internationally.
-Since beginning to offer the IB Diploma in 2009, ASB has consistently scored above the global average and recently passed the IBO’s five-year accreditation review with strong evaluations.
+Since beginning to offer the IB Diploma in 2009, ASB has consistently scored above the global average.
+In the 2025-26 academic year, ASB began offering the International Baccalaureate (IB) Careers-related Programme.

 Faculty

-The ASB staff includes 91 faculty members (teachers and assistants), 10 support staff and 10 administrators.
+The ASB staff includes 159 teachers and associate teachers, 34 operations staff, and 10 leadership staff.
 The approximate composition of faculty by nationality is: